Top 11 Most Expensive and Rarest Guns Still In Existence Today

 Assassination attempt by Giuseppe Fieschi on King Louis Philippe I of France on July 28, 1835.
 Photo amusing planet

-On July 28, 1835, Giuseppe Marco Fieschi positioned himself in front of an open window on the third floor of N. 50 Boulevard du Temple in Paris.
-Overlooking the window was a street that King Louis-Philippe of France was expected to pass through as he went for his annual review of the Paris National Guard.
-Fieschi intended to assassinate the King, and to make sure he had a high degree of success, he designed one of the most infernal guns in history.
+Giuseppe Marco Fieschi, on July 28, 1835, in Paris, stood in front of an open window on the third floor of N. 50 Boulevard du Temple.
+King Louis-Philippe of France was expected to walk down the street that overlooked the window on his way to his yearly inspection of the Paris National Guard.
+Fieschi planned to kill the King, and he created one of the most terrifying weapons ever to ensure that his plan would be highly successful.

 READ MORE: Gun in America: Amazing Facts, Ownership, Sales and Tax